 This bread is reminiscent of focaccia bread.
 It’s chewy and kind of like a thick pizza dough.
 Next time, I might try substituting olives with roasted peppers, tomatoes, eggplant, and garlic!

-I found this recipe on Food in Books blog and adapted it slightly by increasing the flour to four cups, adding more delicious olives and a tad less garlic and salt.
+I found this recipe on Food in Books blog and adapted it slightly by increasing the flour to four cups, adding even more delicious olives and a tad less garlic and salt.

 No-Knead Olive Skillet Bread